-- To finalize your paperwork, instead of having everything logically centralised in one place, you have to go to 3-4 different offices that are very far from each other, with the consequent wasting your time.
+- To finalize your paperwork, instead of having everything logically centralized in one place, you have to go to 3-4 different offices that are very far from each other, with the consequent wasting your time.

 Some people do hire locals to do their paperwork; I always refused.
-If you really want to get to know the country, you have to do this at least once in you life, it’s an experience you can’t miss and that teaches you a lot about yourself, your patience skills and your answers to adversity.
+If you really want to get to know the country, you have to do this at least once in your life, it’s an experience you can’t miss and that teaches you a lot about yourself, your patience skills and your answers to adversity.
 If you don’t care about this beautiful statement, then just hire a local 🙂